 Home reversion plans and lifetime mortgages are the two main types of equity release.
-Both types are subject to Financial Conduct Authority (FCA) regulation and each has its pros and cons.
-With a home reversion plan, you sell an agreed proportion of your home to the plan provider.
+Both types are subject to Financial Conduct Authority (FCA) regulation and each has its pros and cors.
+With a home reversion plan, you sell an agreed proportion, or all of, your home to the plan provider.
 A lifetime mortgage involves borrowing a percentage of your home's value, but you retain ownership.

-Equity release products must be soundly based and recommended only when suited to a client's needs by a person qualified to advise on them.
+Equity release products must be safe and reliable, and recommended only when suited to a client's needs by a person qualified to advise on them.
 Together with FCA regulation, industry standards are set by the Equity Release Council (ERC), previously called Safe Home Income Plans, whose quality control work now falls to the ERC's Standards Board.